mautrix/docs/bridges/general/double-puppeting.md

 the `user_id` query parameter.
 It should work on all homeserver implementations that support appservices, including old Conduits and Dendrites.

+Since there's no login step, this method also has the benefit of not adding confusing sessions to the session list visible to the user.

 1. First create a new appservice registration file:

    ```yaml